msobjdump

 If the information is not obtained, None is displayed by default.

-elf header infos
+elf heard infos

 Information such as the ELF header, section headers, key to flags, program headers, and symbol tables.